mlrun/mlrun/docs/concepts/alerts.md

 ```

-This example illustrates a Slack notification for a job failure:
+This example illustrates creating an alert with a Slack notification for a job failure, with a defined criteria, which means that the alert will be triggered once this job fails for 3 times in the next 10 minutes:
 ```python
 notification = mlrun.model.Notification(
     kind="slack",